-* See the Top 10 best-selling models by clicking on the title *
+* See the Top 5 All-brands and Top 35 All-models by clicking on the title *

-Previous post: Syria Full Year 2014: Hyundai tops market in crisis
+Previous year: Syria Full Year 2014: Hyundai tops market in crisis

 Full Year 2015 Top 5 All-brands and Top 35 All-models vs. Full 2014 figures below.